 - Cannot be self-employed

-When should I apply for the extension?
+When should I apply for the STEM OPT Extension?

 What should I do once I have my new I-20 recommending OPT?

 Once your international student advisor has recommended the STEM OPT Extension on the second page of your I-20, you should submit your I-20 to USCIS no later than 60 days after your advisor recommended STEM OPT.